UniMath/agda-unimath/src/category-theory/wide-subcategories.lagda.md

     inclusion-subtype (subtype-hom-Wide-Subcategory x y)
 ```

-The predicate on a morphism between any objects of being contained in the wide
+The predicate on morphisms between any objects of being contained in the wide
 subcategory:

 ```agda